 If you’ve seen one Will, you’ve seen them all, right?
 Actually, your Will is a very personal expression of your wishes.
 It’s your voice giving one final message to the world.
 Some people take it to the next level by writing some slightly weird Will provisions.
+Whether your last testament is a living will or another tool, you can make sure your wishes are heard, no matter how weird they may be.

 Gene Roddenberry, creator of the Star Trek franchise, took television viewers to worlds they had never experienced before.
 Though the initial Star Trek series aired for only three years in the late 1960s, the characters he created endure to this day.